microsoft/pyright/docs/configuration.md

 **reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for incorrect usage of private or protected variables or functions.
 Protected class members begin with a single underscore (“_”) and can be accessed only by subclasses.
 Private class members begin with a double underscore but do not end in a double underscore and can be accessed only within the declaring class.
 Variables and functions declared outside of a class are considered private if their names start with either a single or double underscore, and they cannot be accessed outside of the declaring module.
 The default value for this setting is 'none'.

+**reportTypeCommentUsage** [boolean or string, optional]: Prior to Python 3.5, the grammar did not support type annotations, so types needed to be specified using “type comments”.
+Python 3.5 eliminated the need for function type comments, and Python 3.6 eliminated the need for variable type comments.
+Future versions of Python will likely deprecate all support for type comments.
+If enabled, this check will flag any type comment usage unless it is required for compatibility with the specified language version.
+The default value for this setting is 'none'.

 **reportPrivateImportUsage** [boolean or string, optional]: Generate or suppress diagnostics for use of a symbol from a "py.typed" module that is not meant to be exported from that module.
 The default value for this setting is 'error'.

 **reportConstantRedefinition** [boolean or string, optional]: Generate or suppress diagnostics for attempts to redefine variables whose names are all-caps with underscores and numerals.
 The default value for this setting is 'none'.